abshej/basic-flame-image-detection/README.md

-# basic-flame-detection
+author: Avadhoot S
+*basic-flame-detection*

 Detect flames in image frames using image processing

-**using_colorspaces.py only uses thresholding on different colorspaces and not edge detection or other techniques **colorspace_condition.py uses basic RGB and YUV color model condition for each pixel in an image to filter possible flame pixels
+**using_colorspaces.py uses thresholding on different colorspaces to detect possible flame pixels **colorspace_condition.py uses basic RGB and YUV color model condition for each pixel in an image to filter possible flame pixels

 *Image Frame should be given as the first argument after script names